TXL

 I have a negative opinion on compiler optimization as I rooted to be an APL programmer.
 Why would someone even try to program in a inefficient way so compiler can optimize their program?
 If the programming language does not let you specify the program in the most direct way with the intended efficiency, it is probably a badly designed programming language.

 However, although the motivation to me behind using TXL is for program optimization, TXL originated from a lack of compiler features back in the day of early programming language design ages.
-Not speaking of OOP extension, even the elsif and case statement can be a luxury.
+Not to speak of OOP extension, even the elsif and case statement can be a luxury.

 Again, this writing is not about teaching TXL, but a general guide on how to understand the various design decisions made in it and how it is a programming language of its own kind.